dariomanesku/cmftStudio/README.md

 - Window resize and maximize do not work properly!
 If you use them the application might crash or not display correctly.
 Avoid doing that until the issue gets fixed.<br \>

-### OSX

-- Application may display garbage in the first frame upon start.
-This does not affect usability, just looks ugly.<br \>

 Installing
 --------